The knowledge of the environment and study of the effects of anthropic activities on it.

 Confined environments: effects of formaldehyde, benzene, nitrogen dioxide, carbon monoxide, smoke, asbestos; substances of interest for the most common building materials.

 Monitoring techniques: sampling techniques; monitoring systems for the main air pollutants, analysis of water and soil samples.

 The course aims to describe the environmental dynamics and the effects that inorganic and organic molecules have on them.
 Environmental compartments (air, water, soil, confined spaces) will therefore be taken into consideration and the chemical dynamics will be described, as well as the chemical, organic and inorganic substances, which have the greatest impact on them.

-Frontal lessons, also through MsTeams platform, if necessary.
+Lessons through MsTeams platform.
 Peer lecturing lessons.
 Flipped classroom experiment.

 Slides provided by the teacher and made available on the MsTeams platform or in the classroom.

 S. E. Manahan “Chimica dell’ambiente” Ed.
 It.
 Piccin, 2000.